Official Government Website

 Junior and Senior division and category winners move on to the National Contest in June!

 One of the advantages of participating in NHD is that it can be adapted to each classroom!
 Using the resources available, teachers can guide students through creating a project in a way that meets their class learning objectives and is flexible for their schedule.
-Students create projects during the school year in preparation for a series of contests in the Spring (February – April)
+Students create projects during the school year in preparation for a series of contests in the spring (February – April).

-The 2023-2024 theme is: Turning Points in History.
+The 2024-2025 theme is: Rights and Responsibilities in History.
 (NHD Theme Website)

-Read through the NHD Rule Book available on the NHD Website.
+Read through the NHD Rule Book available on the NHD website.
 The National Office also provides a Theme Book on their website explaining the annual theme and ways to interpret it!

 Check out our activities, worksheets, and curriculum available here!
 NHDI Resources